“A young man following a mere ‘spotted path’ from the south into the untamed wilderness.”

 In its early years as a township and then an official town, most of Hartland’s town business affairs were conducted in West Hartland which served as the primary location for Town Meetings up until the early 1840s.
-Town Meetings, which were then held twice a year in March and November, were usually held at either Church’s Corner Schoolhouse near Morrill Pond or James Fuller’s Tavern at Fullers Corner.
+Town Meetings, which were then held twice a year in March and November, were held at several West Hartland locations some of which were located in the portion later ceded to Canaan.
+Among the meeting place were the homes of Joseph Steward, Henry Herrin and Ambrose Finson as well as Church’s Corner Schoolhouse and James Fuller’s Tavern.
 As the population of North Hartland grew and the Village’s boundaries were expanded between Hartland & St. Albans, a slow but steady shift of the center of town affairs to the Village began to develop.
 In 1843, one of the bi-annual town meetings locations was changed for the first time to the Ireland Schoolhouse on Pleasant Street likely as a compromise to accommodate the population changes.

 West Hartland – 1860